jonmccallum96/movie-seats/README.md

 ### How would I improve on this?

-If I was to improve this project, I would add different seats for different theatres
+If I was to improve this project, I would add a connection to a database which would allow the user to submit their selection, this database would then return the seats as occupied depending on the movie selection.